Delmae fifth graders have a ball with Florence Flamingos

 Students were also able to go into the batting cage to hit balls from a tee.

-During the activities and picnic, students got the chance to ask Florence Flamingos administrators questions about their jobs and career paths.
+During the activities and picnic, students had the chance to ask Florence Flamingos administrators questions about their jobs and career paths.

 “A lot of the students want to have an opportunity to play sports, maybe have a career in sports, but they don’t understand that there’s so much to offer other than just being a player,” Smith said.

-The Flamingos are also encouraging reading at Delmae Elementary School by offering free tickets that the school is raffling to students and their families.
+The Flamingos are also encouraged reading at Delmae Elementary School by offering free tickets that the school is raffling to students and their families.

 “Each student who meets their weekly goal will earn the opportunity to have their name put into a drawing.
 Each homeroom teacher will pull a name from the drawing and that student will receive a reading certificate as well as two tickets to a Florence Flamingo Game which will take place in June,” says a letter sent to parents of Delmae Elementary fifth graders.